 How to Benefit the Most from Social Trading

-There are some ways you can implement in order to get the best out of social trading and to manage the risks.
+There are some ways you can implement to get the best out of social trading and to manage the risks.
 The first one is to follow reputable traders only.
 There is a reason why they have a good reputation.
-They usually have genuine expertise in trading and have a balanced view of the market.
+They usually have genuine trading expertise and a balanced view of the market.
 Learn from them as much as you can, but still, don't forget to make your own research.

 The second way is to not follow any trading advice, particularly the overly enthusiastic "buy now or you will regret it later" kind of advice.
 It is best to ignore this advice and do your own research, even if the recommendation turns out to be true.
 When it is true, it is usually through the use of excessively risky methods that can damage your account in the long run.
 Most often, though, what they say is not true.